sergiocapozzi77/smartoven/README.md

 # The App

 The app is developed using Xamarin and Syncfusion UI components.
 In order to build the project open the subfolder app/ with Visual Studio with Xamarin core installed.
+The app communicate using Bluetooth Low Energy with the ESP32, is using a very simple protocol to read the sensor temperatures from the ESP32 and to send commands.
+I've tested the app on Android, never compiled for IOS.

 TODO: Explain how other users and developers can contribute to make your code better.